+In November 1836 Samuel submitted his design with a plan and an explanatory letter to the Board of Guardians.
 The accompanying letter described the very specific brief that the architect was working to.

 “In accordance with your advertisement I beg to submit for your consideration a Design for a Register Office which is prepared in compliance with the instructions issued by the General Registrar and which is included in the following description.
 The building is calculated to contain sufficient Records for more than 500 years considering there will be 30 births 21 deaths and nine marriages per annum for every thousand of population of which there are 16,000.
 The office is substantially built perfectly fireproof and as neatly finished Internally and Externally as its adaptation demands.